Estimate Time5 min

 3. Get your budget in shape

-Now that the pause has ended, get familiar with your current money situation—and how that has changed since you have had to make payments again.
+Now that the pause has ended, get familiar with your current money situation—and how it has changed since you have had to make payments again.

 You could start with a budgeting tool, such as Fidelity's budget worksheet, or use a simple spreadsheet.
 Write out your monthly income—counting all the money coming in on a regular basis, after taxes and any retirement contributions are taken out.
 Then, list out your monthly expenses.
 Fidelity has a simple budgeting guide.